majacQ/sdk/runtime/vm/service/service.md

   // Is this field static?
   bool static;

-  // The value of this field, if the field is static.
-  @Instance staticValue [optional];

   // The location of this field in the source code.
   SourceLocation location [optional];

+  // The value of this field, if the field is static.
+If uninitialized,
+  // this will take the value of an uninitialized Sentinel.
+  @Instance|Sentinel staticValue [optional];
 }
 ```